kvqn/easyshell/apps/website/README.md

 The website has no context of `docker` and so it uses other microservices for session and submission management.
 See [Session Manager](../session-manager/README.md) and [Queue Processor](../queue-processor/README.md) for more information.
 Also see [Architecture](../../README.md#architecture) for a more high level overview.

+Before running the server, you need to first build the problems cache using [`problems:build-pkg`](../../README.md#problemsbuild-pkg) script.

 ## Environment Variables

 This app Requires the following environment variables.
 See [Environment Variables](../../README.md#environment-variables) for more information.